GopeedLab/gopeed-polyfill-webpack-plugin/readme.md

 #### includeAliases

 Alternatively, you can choose to only include certain aliases.
-For example, you can only have `console` polyfilled.
+For example, you can only have `process` polyfilled.

 ```js
 const GopeedPolyfillPlugin = require('gopeed-polyfill-webpack-plugin');